 In this category of blog posts you’ll find products that I’ve personally tried and deemed generally worthy of your time and money.
 Just like all parenting tips, not every recommendation will be worthwhile for every person, so be sure to read the full review before committing to a purchase to be sure that the product is right for you and your needs.
 But I hope to give you a great overview of my opinion of the product, and what I found most helpful or unhelpful.
 And if you like these reviews and would like to check out more of them, feel free to click on the Reviews & Recommendations link in the Categories sidebar on the right side of your screen (found on the bottom for mobile users).
 This will bring you to all the reviews I’ve done so far, and you can sort through by title to see what interests you most.

 **Please note, this review refers to the Kindle version of the book.
+The ad link above leads you to Amazon where you can purchase a copy of the book for yourself if desired!

 I’ve previously reviewed two other books by Heidi Murkoff related to pregnancy (so you can tell I’m a fan of the information she provides!).
 In keeping with the series, here’s my review of her Eating Well When You’re Expecting book, which she dubs as “The Complete Pregnancy Eating Plan”.